 Take Designated Breaks

 Taking a breather is a good way to help combat burnout.
 Everyone needs a break once in a while.
 If you come to work, sit down and work straight through until quitting time, over the course of time there is a higher chance of exhausting yourself.
-The way to lessen this probability is to make sure you take lunch hours and other designated breaks throughout the work day.
-A change of pace, if only to give your eyes, body and brain a rest, will do wonders - even a couple of minutes will help.
+The way to lessen the chances of you totally exhausting yourself is to make sure you take lunch hours and other designated breaks throughout the work day.
+A change of pace, if only to give your eyes, body and brain a rest, will do wonders—even a couple of minutes will help.

 Additionally, according to the Mayo Clinic, computers and digital screens are one of the most common causes of eyestrain.
 So walking away periodically throughout the day not only gives your brain and body a rest to recoup from the stress of the day, it does your eyes a big favor too.
 If you use mobile a good part of your day, you could also be struggling with a growing health issue called "text-neck"; taking a break during the workday is a good idea for many reasons.